FedericoBruzzone/federicobruzzone.github.io/activities/thesis-proposal/incrementalization-of-multiple-recursion.md

 1. HOSC, Liu, 2000, [Efficiency by Incrementalization: An Introduction](https://doi.org/10.1023/A:1026547031739). `fib` is used as an example in this paper.
 1. SIGPLAN Notices, Liu and Stoller, 1999, [From recursion to iteration: what are the optimizations?](https://dl.acm.org/doi/10.1145/328691.328700).
 1. TOPLAS, Liu and Stoller, 1998, [Static caching for incremental computation](https://dl.acm.org/doi/10.1145/291889.291895).

+    _This method is systematic and parameterized by modules for equality reasoning, time analysis, and strategies used in introducing incremental functions.
+It can be made automatic or semiautomatic depending on the power one expects from each module.
+For example, equality reasoning can exploit algebraic properties of only constructors or exploit arithmetic properties as well; time analysis can conservatively compare times of primitives or handle all recursive functions; and strategies for introducing incremental functions can allow one argument for a cached result and one incremental version for each given function or allow multiple arguments for cached results and multiple incremental versions.
+If the conservative option is chosen for each module, then the overall derivation is fully automatic and always terminates; alternatively, if the more ambitious option is chose, the derivation is semiautomatic.
+The method in Liu and Teitelbaum [1995] limits each incremental function to use one argument for a cached result, but it leaves other choices as parameters of the method.
+Even though this method uses transformations like unfoldings and simplifications, it is tailored to achieve the special goal of using a previously computed result.
+It uses a specific sequence of special transformations and is therefore systematic.
+In particular, it introduces incremental functions that correspond to nonincremen-tal functions and uses cached results as extra arguments, and it performs unfold-ings, simplifications, and replacements using cached results.
+The effect cannot be achieved by general optimization strategies, such as the general fold/unfold transformation strategies Burstall and Darlington 1977], in such an automatable way.
+In particular, the method does not introduce eureka definitions, which can be new functions with arbitrary arguments, nor does it perform arbitrary folding, which may cause a resulting program not to terminate even when the original program terminates._
-1. KBSEC, Liu, 1995, [CACHET: an interactive, incremental-attribution-based program transformation system for deriving incremental programs](https://doi.org/10.1109/KBSE.1995.490115).
+3. KBSEC, Liu, 1995, [CACHET: an interactive, incremental-attribution-based program transformation system for deriving incremental programs](https://doi.org/10.1109/KBSE.1995.490115).
 This paper seems to use *user-knowledge* to guide the incrementalization process.
-1. Computer Programming, Liu and Teitelbaum, 1995, [Systematic derivation of incremental programs](https://doi.org/10.1016/0167-6423(94)00031-9).
+4. Computer Programming, Liu and Teitelbaum, 1995, [Systematic derivation of incremental programs](https://doi.org/10.1016/0167-6423(94)00031-9).
 This paper seems to use *theorem-proving* to guide the incrementalization process. `fib` is used as an example in this paper.
-1. PEPM, Liu and Teitelbaum, 1995, [Caching Intermediate Results for Program Improvement](https://dl.acm.org/doi/10.1145/215465.215590). `fib` is used as an example in this paper.
+5. PEPM, Liu and Teitelbaum, 1995, [Caching Intermediate Results for Program Improvement](https://dl.acm.org/doi/10.1145/215465.215590). `fib` is used as an example in this paper.

 **Other references**